gunjandatta/sprest-bs-starter/README.md

-# gd-sprest-bs-starter
+# Starter Solution

-Starter solution for a basic project.
+A basic solution with the core components setup.

 ## Assets